 As a writer, I invite the reader to explore with me the life of the Spirit—how we are each called into the fullness of our being; our responsibility to articulate personal truth and thus bring about justice and social change; and what it means to serve the source of love at the center of creation.

-Witness, a literary journal that sees writers as witnesses of their times, will publish my essay, “Snapshots of a Decade,” in their 2013 print issue.
+Witness, a literary journal that sees writers as witnesses of their times, has my essay, “Snapshots of a Decade,” in their 2013 print issue.

 I’ve put together my thoughts on working with writers in spiritual direction in an article for Presence, the journal of Spiritual Directors International.
-“In Service of Stories” will be published in early 2014.
+“In Service of Stories” is in the current issue.